About

 Generative artificial intelligence is the use of large language models to create something new, such as text, images, graphics and interactive media.
 These terms will be referenced throughout this policy:

-• Training data: The dataset — articles, research papers or social media posts — used to teach an AI model patterns, relationships and knowledge for making predictions or generating content.
+- Training data: The dataset, such as articles, research papers or social media posts, used to teach an AI model patterns, relationships and knowledge for making predictions or generating content.

 Although generative AI has the potential to improve newsgathering, it also has the potential to harm journalists’ credibility and our unique relationship with our audience.